cat394/link-generator/README.md

 ### Constraint Fields

-The type of values for path and query parameters is `string|number|boolean` by default.
+The type of values for path and query parameters is `string|number` by default.
 While this is sufficient in most cases, this type can be made more strict by defining a **constraint field**.
 This is a special string that can be included in the path, like `<Constraint>`.
 Conditions can be defined within open